-Geocaching – In this day and age, while technology rules the roost, getting our kids outdoors can be difficult.
-Surfing the Web on Ipads, “connecting” with friends through social media apps on smartphones, or (if you’re old-school) playing games on Xbox or PlayStation, often takes preference over getting out, running around, rolling on the grass, and jumping in the pool.
+Geocaching – In today’s digital age, while technology rules the roost, getting our kids outdoors can be difficult.
+Surfing the Web on iPads, “connecting” with friends through social media apps on smartphones, or (if you’re old-school) playing games on Xbox or PlayStation, often takes preference over getting out, running around, rolling on the grass, and jumping in the pool.

-I for one don’t like seeing my kids stuck inside when they could be enjoying the great outdoors and making memories.
-I have nothing against technology, however, I do feel that there needs to be a balance between incorporating it into our daily lives alongside good old-fashioned Gross-Motor activities.
+I don’t like seeing my kids stuck inside when they could be enjoying the great outdoors and making memories.
+I have nothing against technology; however, I do feel that there needs to be a balance between incorporating it into our daily lives alongside good old-fashioned Gross-Motor activities.

 If you’re with me on this, then I have an idea to share with you… Geocaching!